marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/README.md

 **Methodology**
 -

 I developed a new model for dermatological disorder detection using transfer learning with a ResNet50V2 model.
 I froze the starting layers and added more layers to create a finely-tuned, accurate solution.

  ![Architecture of the model](https://github.com/marinvanessa/The-Detection-of-Dermatological-Disorders-Through-Image-Analysis/assets/127364101/873c8caf-679b-4a17-8321-e9e37b52342b)

+In the training loop, the code iterates through the training dataset, updating the model's weights using the RMSprop optimizer, while monitoring binary cross-entropy loss and accuracy.
+Additionally, every 100 training steps, the model's performance is evaluated on a validation dataset, computing and logging validation loss and accuracy.

 **Results**
 -